Skip to main content

 Next, use the following instructions to connect your app to your chosen agent provider.

-1. Create a GenUiManager, and provide it with the catalog of widgets that you want to make available to the agent.
+1. Create a SurfaceController, and provide it with the catalogs of widgets that you want to make available to the agent.
+Create an A2uiTransportAdapter to parse messages and connect it.

-2. Create a ContentGenerator, and provide it with a system instruction and a set of tools (functions you want the agent to be able to invoke).
-You should always include those provided by GenUiManager, but feel free to include others.
+2. Create a PromptBuilder, and provide it with a system instruction and the tools (functions you want the agent to be able to invoke).
+You should always include the tools provided by SurfaceController, but feel free to include others.
+Add this to your LLM system prompt.

 For example: